 Example: To generate buzz for Cornell’s first-ever “Cornell Giving Day,” we created a motion graphic series aimed at inspiring alumni, students’ parents, and friends of the university to give.
 Each motion graphic channeled the theme of “the difference one day can make” to build hype and deliver a very specific message.
 In total, the campaign raised nearly $7 million in donations.

-Watch Your Wordcount: Motion graphics are short—usually under 2 minutes.
-Yours may include voiceover or kinetic text, which also affect timing.
-As a general rule, you need less words than you think.
+Motion graphics are short—usually under 2 minutes.
+Yours may include voiceover or kinetic text, which also affects timing.
+As a general rule, you need fewer words than you think.
 (You should always test your script by using an online calculator to figure out your V/O read time.)
 The great thing about a motion graphic is that it uses design to communicate, too.
 Save your words, and let design do some of the heavy lifting.

 Example: To create buzz about Mercer’s 2015 National Survey for Employer-Sponsored Health Plans, we created a motion graphic that called out major insights, crafting a narrative that gives viewers an instant overview of the survey.